Installation

 You’ll get a .dmg for your CPU architecture (Apple Silicon or Intel).
 To install:

-The auto-updater itself is cryptographically signed with our own key, so updates after the first launch don’t trigger any prompts.
+The auto-updater is also cryptographically signed, so updates after the first launch don’t trigger extra prompts.

 Windows